stoyicker/ivv/README.md

 * Refining infrastructure; there's a fair amount of duplication as things are now.
 Also maybe drop Groovy for Kotlin.
 * Some more tests never hurt.
+* Some assets only include mdpi densities, which will cause crashes in devices in lower resolution screen buckets and memory overhead to upscale the resource in device in higher resolution buckets (plus, in some cases, visual artifacts).